Finite-momentum superconductivity in two-dimensional altermagnets with a Rashba-type spin-orbit coupling: Results based on the linearized gap equation

 The intensity of the integrand of $K(\bm{q})$ at given parameters is also shown with color map.
-We choose two sets of parameters, (I) $(\so, \AM, q_x, q_y)\approx(0.0, 1.10, -2.22, -0.711)$ for panel (a), and (II) $(\so, \AM, q_x, q_y)\approx(1.57, 1.85, -3.81, 0.0)$ for panel (b), which are also indicated in Figs.~\ref{fig:inplane_T=0.01}(a) and \ref{fig:inplane_T=0.01}(b) by (I) and (II), respectively.
+We choose two sets of parameters, (I) $(\so/\Delta_0, \AM/\Delta_0, q_x/q_0, q_y/q_0)\approx(0.0, 1.10, -2.22, -0.711)$ for panel (a), and (II) $(\so/\Delta_0, \AM/\Delta_0, q_x/q_0, q_y/q_0)\approx(1.57, 1.85, -3.81, 0.0)$ for panel (b), which are also indicated in Figs.~\ref{fig:inplane_T=0.01}(a) and \ref{fig:inplane_T=0.01}(b) by (I) and (II), respectively.
 As can be seen from the color map, the intensity of the integrand is enhanced when the two FSs cross or touch with each other in the area other than the nodes of the $d$-wave superconducting order parameter.
 By comparing Figs.~\ref{fig:nesting_FS}(a) and \ref{fig:nesting_FS}(b), one can see the two FSs in Fig.~\ref{fig:nesting_FS}(b) have a better fit around $\phi=\pi$.
-To evaluate how the two FSs touch with each other, we introduce $\Delta k_0(\phi)$, the difference of two radii involved in the formation of Cooper pairs, as $\Delta k_0(\phi)=k^{-}_0(\phi)-k^{+}_0(\phi+\pi)$.
-Figure~\ref{fig:nesting_FS}(c) shows the values of the first derivative $\Delta k'_0(\phi^*)$, and the second derivative $\Delta k''_0(\phi^*)$ at the intersection point $\phi^*$ of the two FSs, $\Delta k_0(\phi^*) = 0$, around $\phi = \pi$, for the parameter sets along the phase boundary of the inter-band pairing shown in Fig.~\ref{fig:inplane_T=0.01}(a).
+To evaluate how the two FSs touch with each other, we introduce $\Delta k_0(\phi)=k^{-}_0(\phi)-k^{+}_0(\phi+\pi)$ representing the difference of two radii involved in the formation of Cooper pairs.
+Figure~\ref{fig:nesting_FS}(c) shows the values of the first derivative $\Delta k'_0(\phi^*)$, and the second derivative $\Delta k''_0(\phi^*)$ at an intersection point $\phi^*$ of the two FSs, $\Delta k_0(\phi^*) = 0$, around $\phi = \pi$, for the parameter sets along the second-order transition line of the inter-band pairing shown in Fig.~\ref{fig:inplane_T=0.01}(a).
 Note that nonzero $\Delta k'_0(\phi^*)$ accounts for the crossing of $k_0^{-}(\phi)$ and $k_0^+(\phi + \pi)$ at $\phi =\phi^*$.
 One can see that as $\so$ increases, $|\Delta k'_0(\phi^*)|$ goes to zero and the two FSs touch at $\phi = \phi^*$.
 At the same time, $|\Delta k''_0(\phi^*)|$ also goes to zero.
-By focusing on each second derivative $k_0^{\lambda \prime\prime}$ shown in the inset of Fig.~\ref{fig:nesting_FS}(c), one can see that ${k^+_0}''(\phi+\pi)$ exhibits the sign change at $\so\sim\Delta_0$, and the two FSs have the same curvature, that is, the better fit of the FSs is realized, as shown in Fig.~\ref{fig:nesting_FS}(b).
-Therefore, when the altermagnetic spin-splitting is comparable with that of the RSOC, the finite-momentum superconductivity is stabilized via the deformation of the FSs.
+By focusing on each second derivative $k_0^{\lambda \prime\prime}$ shown in the inset of Fig.~\ref{fig:nesting_FS}(c), one can see that ${k^+_0}''(\phi+\pi)$ exhibits the sign change at $\so\sim\Delta_0$, and the two FSs come to have the same curvature, that is, the better fit of the FSs is realized, as shown in Fig.~\ref{fig:nesting_FS}(b).
+Therefore, the well-nested FSs stabilize the inter-band finite-momentum superconductivity with large $\so$.
+We note that the good nesting condition and the upturn of the critical magnetic field are not observed in the case for the uniform magnetic field as shown in Appendix~\ref{sec:uniform magnetic field}.